-In accordance with the provisions of IHSA By-law 2.041, for Round 1, players shall be assigned to boards in order of their individual playing strengths with the best players assigned to Board 1, the next best to Board 2, etc.

-"Stacking" is not an acceptable or appropriate strategy in the IHSA Team Chess State Tournament.

-- 1. "Stacking" is the practice of arranging a line-up that results in an advantage over opponents by placing a person of low playing strength on a high-value board to enable the remaining team members to play against opponents of a lower playing strength than they would have otherwise. - 2.
+- 1. In accordance with the provisions of IHSA By-law 2.041, for Round 1, players shall be assigned to boards in order of their individual playing strengths with the best players assigned to Board 1, the next best to Board 2, etc. "Stacking" is not an acceptable or appropriate strategy in the IHSA Team Chess state series. - 2.
+"Stacking" is the practice of arranging a line-up that results in an advantage over opponents by placing a person of low playing strength on a high-value board to enable the remaining team members to play against opponents of a lower playing strength than they would have otherwise. - 3.
 Stacking is unsportsmanlike conduct whose punishment is team disqualification.
 All team and individual wins and draws are scored as forfeits.
-All team and individual losses stand as recorded. - 3.
-Special circumstances of switching players from their respective boards shall be brought to the Tournament Director prior to the beginning of the tournament during check-in. - 4.
-A charge of stacking shall not be considered after Round 4 has been concluded for 30 minutes.
+All team and individual losses stand as recorded. - 4.
+Special circumstances of switching players from their respective boards shall be brought to the Tournament Director prior to the beginning of the tournament (during check-in). - 5.
+A charge of stacking shall not be considered after Round 2 has been concluded for 30 minutes in sectional tournament competition, or after Round 4 has been concluded for 30 minutes in State Tournament competition.